EPCCed/Activities/Activities/Sort/Readme.md

 and can go as far as your budget will stretch.
 The minimum set-up would be:

-* A set of coloured objects to sort, e.g. balls, bean bags, etc.
+* A set of coloured objects to sort, e.g. balls, bean bags, scrunched up pieces of coloured paper, etc.
 * A box or bag to contain the coloured objects.
 This is the sorting source.
 * As many smaller boxes as there are colours - these are the sorting sinks.
 * A timer (digital or analogue) that can count down 30s or 1min.